jimzenn/jimzenn.github.io/content/posts/Grandmothers-Tomb.md

 So here we are.
 My father seemed to be very serious about this, he really wanted to do it.
 I wonder what he was thinking in his mind.

 That, I talked to myself, is why a deceased one needs a tomb.

+## P.S. on Aug 10, 2018

+Today I watched *Coco*.
+Although the story is based on some Mexican tradition, I actually hoped there is a land of the dead.
+After all, she is the one who raised me.
+If she were still alive, would she be proud of me?

+Rest in peace, Nana.